-The historic city of Padua is worth visiting for the day when you are in northern Italy: it is an easy day trip by train from Venice, Verona, or Bologna.
+The historic city of Padua is worth visiting at least for the day when you are in northern Italy: it is an easy day trip by train from Venice, Verona, or Bologna.
 Read on to discover the best things to do in Padua in just one day!

 Padua is an ancient city: among the oldest cities in northern Italy.
 It was a wealthy city during Roman times.

 From the early part of the 15th century, Padua was under Venetian rule for about 400 years.
 Thereafter, it came under the rule of Napoleon, and then Austria, before coming under the Kingdom of Italy.

 You’ll find beautiful art and architecture to admire in Padua, as well as the opportunity to sample some of the region’s excellent food and wine.